Aliens: Colonial Marines: Production

-To further complicate the situation, there were disagreements on how the game should be designed; Sega wanted Colonial Marines to be more similar to a Call of Duty game, with fewer Aliens and more Marines to shoot at, a view Gearbox and TimeGate disagreed with.
+There were disagreements on the design.
+Sega wanted Colonial Marines to be more similar to a Call of Duty game, with fewer Aliens and more Marines to shoot at, a view Gearbox and TimeGate disagreed with.
 Developers also struggled to optimize the game after spending a significant amount of time increasing its graphical fidelity for a press demo, which ran on high-end computers not normally meant for general use.
 The game's shader and particle fidelity were then decreased significantly before release, and textures had to be reduced in size to fit into the memory restraints of the PlayStation 3 and Xbox 360.

 When Gearbox took the project back in mid-2012, the company was not satisfied with TimeGate's work, partially because the game could not run on the PlayStation 3.
 With a release date set for February 2013, asking Sega for an extension was not an option because the game had already been delayed several times.
 This resulted in Gearbox only having nine months to revise TimeGate's work and finish the game.
-How much of the game was actually made by Gearbox was highly questioned by TimeGate.
-According to Gearbox CEO Randy Pitchford, TimeGate "contributed 20-25 percent of the game's overall development time."
+How much of the game was actually made by Gearbox was questioned by TimeGate.
+According to Gearbox CEO Randy Pitchford, TimeGate "contributed 20-25 percent" of the development time.
 However, without considering Gearbox's preproduction time, Pitchford said that TimeGate's effort was equivalent to theirs.
 A moderator on the official TimeGate forum revealed that the studio worked on the weapons, characters, Aliens, story, and multiplayer component, while some TimeGate developers estimated that 50 percent of the campaign mode in the released game was made by them.

-Several actors from the films were involved in the game.
+Several actors from the films were involved.
 Michael Biehn reprised his role as corporal Dwayne Hicks, while Lance Henriksen voiced the androids Bishop and Michael Weyland.
 Henriksen remarked that it was interesting for him to voice a character that he had not touched in more than 25 years.
 In contrast, Biehn commented negatively on his experience in voicing his character, stating that there was a lack of passion from the people who were in charge of the project.
 The soundtrack was composed by Kevin Riepl, who is best known for his work on numerous independent films and the Gears of War series.
-Because the story of the game is canonical, Riepl's score was heavily influenced by Jerry Goldsmith's work on Alien and James Horner's work on Aliens.
+Because the story is canonical, Riepl's score was influenced by Jerry Goldsmith's work on Alien and James Horner's work on Aliens.
 The soundtrack was recorded at Ocean Way in Nashville, Tennessee.